dprada/Pynoramix/doc/source/getting_started.rst

 - f2py
 - python-dev (to fix the problem with file Python.h)
 - liblapack and liblapack-dev (or similar: atlas, blas, mkl, ...)
+- Pylab (recommended but not necessary)

+Mac users:

+- Install gfortran via this link (http://gcc.gnu.org/wiki/GFortranBinaries#MacOS)
+- Install f2py via macports: sudo port install py-f2py
+- Remember to use python2.7 instead of the stock python

 After solving the dependencies, the Makefile needs to be executed to compile the fortran core of Pynoramix.
-This installation script has some variables which can be fullfilled manually:
+This installation script has some variables which can be optionally fullfilled manually:

 .. sourcecode:: bash